A commercial Vaadin subscription is required to use TestBench in your project.

 - End-to-End Testing

-- End-to-end testing simulates a user of your application, performs the tasks specified using Java code, and verifies that the expected actions take place in the application.
+- End-to-end testing simulates an application, performs tasks specified using Java code, and verifies expected actions take place in application.

 - Testing with Selenium

 - How to set up testing automation for a Vaadin application using Selenium.

 UI unit tests allow you to write user interface tests that don’t need a browser or a servlet container to run.
 This testing approach speeds up your test runs, making the results less flaky compared to end-to-end tests.
 End-to-end tests are closer to a real-world user experience and can simulate user actions that are impossible with UI unit tests.